zamazan4ik/awesome-pgo/article/article.md

 * [Official documentation](https://www.graalvm.org/22.0/reference-manual/native-image/PGO/) has so few interesting details so I even hesitate to recommend it as a further reading.
 Maybe talking directly with the GraalVM engineers would be a good idea?
 * GraalVM even [supports](https://github.com/oracle/graal/discussions/7648) sampling PGO but the documentation is a bit outdated.
 Hopefully, it will be fixed soon.
 * [Lack](https://github.com/oracle/graal/discussions/7901) of some PGO-related tooling,
-* [Questions](https://github.com/oracle/graal/discussions/7892) about the PGO profile compatibility
+* [Questions](https://github.com/oracle/graal/discussions/7892) about the PGO profile compatibility.
+* [Unknown](https://github.com/oracle/graal/discussions/7990) behavior in case of conflict between manually written `likely`/`unlikely` attributes and PGO profiles.
-* [Limited](https://github.com/oracle/graal/discussions/7991) PGO profile dumping functionality
+* [Limited](https://github.com/oracle/graal/discussions/7991) PGO profile dumping functionality.

 PGO in GraalVM is available only in GraalVM Enterprise license but don't worry - Enterprise license is free [now](https://blogs.oracle.com/java/post/graalvm-free-license) so you do not need to pay at least for a license if you want to use PGO in Java.
 Good?
 Great!

 One of the biggest issues with GraalVM right now is its adoption across the Java ecosystem.
 Even if some large and well-known projects like Kafka try to [adopt](https://cwiki.apache.org/confluence/display/KAFKA/KIP-974%3A+Docker+Image+for+GraalVM+based+Native+Kafka+Broker) GraalVM builds, in general, GraalVM usage is low.
 AoT GraalVM nature has some difficulties with runtime Java features like reflection.
 There is a way to mitigate it - using the GraalVM metadata [repository](https://github.com/oracle/graalvm-reachability-metadata).

 What about GraalVM PGO efficiency?
 Honestly, I don't know.
-I have no hands-on experience with it.
-All found public benchmarks for GraalVM PGO also too simplistic to consider them seriously (in my opinion).
+I have no hands-on experience with it on real applications.
+All found public benchmarks for GraalVM PGO also too simple and synthetic to consider them seriously (IMHO).
 I opened a [request](https://github.com/oracle/graal/discussions/7988) in the upstream for sharing more benchmarks - maybe eventually the collection will be bigger.
 According to my not-so-deep research, in many cases, GraalVM Native Image + PGO still performs worse than usual JIT from the peak performance perspective.

 By the way, GraalVM supports AoT compilation mode for Python, Ruby, R, Javascript (and maybe something).
 So you can try to apply GraalVM-flavoured PGO on them too.

-TODO: question about GraalVM handling language-specific intrinsics for likely/unlikely.
-What is the current behavior in this case?

 ### Kotlin